core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
 When this happens, the endpoint has to delete a current Recipient Context to install the new one.
 It is up to the application to define policies for selecting the current Recipient Context to delete.
-A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).
+If the new Recipient Context has been installed after the endpoint has experienced the overflow above, then the Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

 ## Authentication Credentials ## {#sec-pub-key-format}

 In a group, the following MUST hold for the authentication credential of each endpoint as well as for the authentication credential of the Group Manager.

 * All authentication credentials MUST be encoded according to the same format used in the group.
-The used format MUST provide the public key as well as the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+The used format MUST provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

 * All authentication credentials and the public key specified therein MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).